TBMH 5004 Translational Biology, Medicine, and Health (8 credits)

 Comprehensive survey of neoplastic diseases across scales: genetic, molecular, cellular, tissue, organism, society.
 Causes, diagnosis and treatment of cancer.
 Social and economic aspects of cancer.

-TBMH 5034 Fundamentals of Implementation Science
+TBMH 5034 Fundamentals of Public Health and Implementation Science

 The comprehensive survey course will include in-depth analysis of major medical and health discoveries on patient outcomes via translational research focused on scale-up and timely, effective delivery of new discoveries to targeted populations.
 Focus on epistemology, methodology, applications, and outcomes linked to translational science.
 Topics include implementation science related to: research design and strategies to speed the translation of proven health care interventions into practice; principles of adult learning and behavior change, systems and community-based participatory research; health services, patient centered research; impact assessment; health economics; health disparities; and health literacy applied to "Predictive, Preventive, Personalized, and Participatory Medicine”.